codekaizen-github/orashub/README.md

 #### 2. Using Docker

-ORASHub is available as a Docker image on GitHub Container Registry:
+ORASHub is available as a Docker image on GitHub Container Registry.
+The image is multi-architecture and supports both amd64 and arm64 platforms.

 ```bash
 # Create a configuration file on your host machine